Rock-it-science/job-ad-analysis/README.md

 ## Pre-Processing for Skill Identification

  My process is centered around [Natural Language Toolkit (NLTK) **Part-of-speech (POS) Tagging**](https://www.nltk.org/api/nltk.tag.html): This method was mentioned in the case study from class, and we can use it to tag phrases as what part of speech they are (noun, verb, etc.) to help extract the patterns above from the text to identify skills.
-POST tagging itself is comprised of a few steps.
-First, segments the text ..., it then tokenizes the text....
+POS tagging itself is comprised of a few steps.
+First, segment the text ..., it then tokenizes the text....
 Finally the text is tagged as part of speech.

  After the text has been tagged, we use another function called **chunking**, which uses entity and relation detection to identify our skill patterns that we defined above.
 Chunking takes in the tagged text, and returns chunks of the text that match our patterns.